gitpod-io/website/src/routes/blog/gitpod-open-source-sustainability-fund.md

 #### Open Source Sustainability Fund

-Gitpod has created an open-source sustainability fund and allocated an _initial_ amount of USD 30,000 has been allocated towards securing our open-source supply chain by paying open-source maintainers.
+Gitpod has created an open-source sustainability fund and allocated an _initial_ amount of USD 30,000 towards securing our open-source supply chain by paying open-source maintainers.

 #### $1 for each new community member

-For every registration to our newly created <a href="https://www.gitpod.io/chat">discord channel</a> we’ll donate an additional $1 to open-source projects we depend upon.
+For every registration to our newly created <a href="https://www.gitpod.io/chat">discord channel</a> during the next month we’ll donate an additional $1 to open-source projects we depend upon.

 #### DevX Conf